modin-project/modin/README.md

 We have focused heavily on bridging the solutions between DataFrames for small data (e.g. pandas) and large data.
 Often data scientists have to use different tools for operating on datasets of different sizes.
-This is not only because processing large dataframes is slow, but also pandas does not support working with dataframes that don't fit into the available memory.
+Processing large dataframes with pandas is slow, and pandas does not support working with dataframes that are too large to fit into the available memory.
 As a result, pandas workflows that work well for prototyping on a few MBs of data do not scale to tens or hundreds of GBs (depending on the size of your machine).
 Modin supports operating on data that does not fit in memory, so that you can comfortably